zwade/PseudoSocket/README.md

 Callback | Argument | Use
 ---------|----------|----
 onConnect | PseudoSocketConnection PSC | Called when a PSClient connects to it the first time.
-Passed a PSC object for that client
+Passed a PSC object for that client onName | String name | Called when the PSS is given a name (Called twice because it is first assigned a raw name, then a colloquial one)

 Field | Use
 ------|----